-ONPMF since 2007, a pre-season survey and within season surveys have been undertaken to determine prawn abundance and distribution and size composition to assist with harvesting strategies.
+ONPMF in most years since 2007, a pre-season survey and within season surveys have been undertaken to determine prawn abundance and distribution and size composition to assist with harvesting strategies.

 NBPMF the introduction of Size Management Fish Grounds and permanently closed areas will require further consultation with fishers during the next few years and may require limited fishery independent surveys to monitor prawns size and abundance as well as record bycatch/byproduct species.
+A relationship has been identified between rainfall and catches of banana prawns in the NBFMF and provides for an annual catch prediction.